 Model by TRUE SCALE 1/43

-1970 Chevrolet-Chaparral Camaro: Ed Leslie was the primary driver of the second Chaparral team entry in the 1970 Trans Am.
+1970 Chevrolet-Chaparral Camaro (Watkins Glen, 1970): Ed Leslie was the primary driver of the second Chaparral team entry in the 1970 Trans Am.
 The Trans Am was at its zenith, with stiff competition from Ford and AMC.
 The Chaparral-Camaro's had limited success due to both limited development time and weight and Chevy's best days in the series were behind it.
 Ed Leslie's best placing was a 2nd at Lime Rock.
 Three Chaparral-Camaro cars were built, the lone survivor still races in Historic Trans-Am races around the USA.

 Model by SPARK 1/43

-1979-82 Chaparral 2K Indianapolis 500 Winner: After the ban of his 2J, Jim Hall returned to racing in 1974, winning three Can-Am titles with a F5000 Lola chassis and in 1978 he turned to Indy, again with a Lola chassis and claimed victory with Al Unser.
+1979-82 Chaparral 2K (Indianapolis 500 Winner - 1980): After the ban of his 2J, Jim Hall returned to racing in 1974, winning three Can-Am titles with a F5000 Lola chassis and in 1978 he turned to Indy, again with a Lola chassis and claimed victory with Al Unser.
 In 1979, Chaparral debuted an all-new car, the 2K.
 Driven by Unser, the 700 bhp, turbo-charged 2.65L Cosworth V8 powered car used highly advanced ground effects.
 The car failed to finish Indy, but showed potential through the 1979 season.
 For 1980, Johnny Rutherford was brought on to drive for the season.
 His Indy win and dominance of the 1980 CART season is a tribute to the genius of Jim Hall!

 Model by SPARK 1/43